 How Fast Can You Pay It Off?

-Consider how long it will take you to pay the loan off.
+As Mortgageable underscores consider how long it will take you to pay the loan off.
 If you do decide to go for it, then instead of just thinking about making the monthly payments, you should think about ways to pay extra each month.

 What Happens If You Can’t Pay It Off?